Leslie S.T. Fang, MD PhD

 We are aware of the risk to healthcare workers from the data coming out of Wuhan.
 Of the initial 44,672 cases, 3,019 (6.75%) were health workers and 7 of those have died as of February 11, 2020.
 With increasing awareness and the uniform adoption of personal protective equipment, the risk has progressively decreased in Hubei Province.

-The dental professional is particularly at risk if working on an infected patient because of the close contact with and the risk of blood, saliva, and droplet exposure.
+The dental professional is particularly at risk if one is working on an infected patient or an asymptomatic carrier because of close contact with the patient and the risk of blood, saliva and droplet exposure.
+In Italy, there were 7 dental professionals who died of COVID-19 during the pandemic.

 Centers for Disease Control and Prevention (CDC) Recommendations

-CDC Recommendations are designed primarily for health workers.
-However, because of dentistry’s unique circumstances., I have made modifications to tailor those recommendations for dental professionals.
+The CDC Recommendations are designed for all health workers.
+Because of the unique situation the dental professional is in, I have made modifications to tailor the recommendations to the dental professional.

-The most important difference between a medical and dental professional in this situation is that a great deal of dentistry can be deferred to a later time, whereas the medical professional is obligated to see patients when they are sick.
-The modifications to the recommendations minimize the likelihood of contact with an infected patient and also minimize transmission of the disease.
+The most important difference between the medical and dental professionals in this situation is that a great deal of dentistry can be deferred to a later time whereas the medical professional is obligated to see the patients when they are sick.
+The modifications to the recommendations have been made to minimize the likelihood of contact with an infected patient and to minimize transmission of disease.

 Coronavirus and the Dentist: Recommendations for the Dental Professional